Last updated Yesterday at 19:45 by Mwahi55 comments

 Uproar

-- Modified talents:
+Modified talents:

-Last Stand is now a passive which procs automatically based on health
+Last Stand is now a passive which procs automatically based on health;

-Honed Reflexes reduces cooldowns by 10%
+Honed Reflexes reduces cooldowns by 10% and also increases your damage if you Interrupt a cast;

-Piercing Howl also increases your allies movement speed
+Piercing Howl also increases your allies movement speed;

-Barbaric Training no longer increases
+Barbaric Training no longer increases Thunder Clap damage and has had its modifiers reduced;

-Intimidating Shout no longer has a target cap
+Intimidating Shout no longer has a target cap;

-Thunder Clap damage increased by 100%
+Thunder Clap damage increased by 100% and it now applies Rend to all enemies, if talented;

-Crushing Force is now a 1-point talent
+Crushing Force is now a 1-point talent;

 One of the more crucial changes here is the Anger Management one.
 It has been severely

 nerfed, now requiring 20 Rage instead of 10 Rage per one second CDR.
-In addition to that,
+This means that we will take a

-The second bigger change is the removal of Unstoppable Force.
-This has been a Protection
+The second bigger change is the removing of Unstoppable Force from the Class Tree

 staple for a while now, increasing our APM and the ease of gathering packs of mobs during